shriyagumber/csci596/README.md

 \right)
 $$

-To perform non-adiabtic dynamics, time-dependent non-adiabatic coupling matrix elements (or Hamiltonian) are required- which involve time-consuming electronic structure calculations, limiting the method to systems composed of hundreds of atoms and picosecond timescales.
-If performed at an ab initio level.
-In many cases, for example, modeling a defect in a semiconductor exhibiting unique electronic properties.
+To perform non-adiabtic dynamics, time-dependent non-adiabatic coupling matrix elements (or Hamiltonian) are required- which involve time-consuming electronic structure calculations, limiting the method to systems composed of hundreds of atoms and picosecond timescales if performed at an ab initio level.
+In many cases, for example, modeling a defect in a semiconductor exhibiting unique electronic properties, large systems are required.

 $$